jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.3 ClassifyOverlapPoints

-Classifies or filters LAS point in regions of overlapping flight lines.
+Classifies or filters LAS points in regions of overlapping flight lines..

 *Parameters*: